Catkidd44/langgraph-blog-agent/README.md

 ```

 ### 4. Run the notebook
-Open `LangChain Agent Mama.ipynb` in Jupyter and run all cells.
+Open `LangGrap Agent Researcher.ipynb` in Jupyter and run all cells.
 Change the topic to whatever you want!

 ---